MarkEWaite/gke-experiment/tutorial.md

 * In `Machine type` select `2 vCPUs`.
 *   Click the [Create][spotlight-submit-create] button to create the cluster.

-Google Kubernetes Engine will now create your Kubernetes cluster for your.
+Google Kubernetes Engine will now create your Kubernetes cluster.

 Click the **Continue** button to move to the next step.

 ## What is Cloud Shell?